MIAGuide

 The value provided at North Miami Beach’s Farofa is pretty incredible.
 The narrow, casual spot has a short menu that revolves around meat: picanha, chicken, linguiça, and more cuts of beef cooked on slow-turning skewers.
 And just about everything on the menu costs less than $15.
 We like the Rio de Janeiro platter, which comes with two sides and your choice of meat.
 Go with the picanha, because you should always go with the picanha.

 North Miami Beach’s Lutong Pinoy is a standout among Miami’s small population of Filipino restaurants.
 It's tiny, but they have a huge menu and it’s all very reasonably priced.
-One of our favorite dishes here is the BBQ silog, a plate of three long barbecue skewers, a mound of garlic rice, and an over-easy egg on the side you can reorganize over that rice.
+One of our favorite dishes here is the BBQ meal.
+You can opt for just skewers or get it with a mound of garlic rice, plantains, and a side salad.
 You get your choice of pork or chicken with this plate—but the sticky, sweet chunks of pork are the move.
-If you are a sisig person, that’s also wonderful here (and under $15).
+If you are a sisig person, that’s also wonderful here (and also $15).

 The Meal: Poul Frit, Rice & Beans, Plantains, & Pikliz, $14